Write a BSN Neuroendocrine Briefing

 Do you love talking about neuroendocrinology?
 Are you keen to inspire that same enthusiasm in students and interested members of the public?

-We’re looking for talented, communications-minded BSN members to update previously published Topical Briefings or write new ones.
+We’re looking for talented, communications-minded BSN members to update previously published Neuroendocrine Briefings or write new ones.
 An honorarium of £200 will be awarded for accepted briefings.

-BSN Topical Briefings are two page articles aimed at:
+BSN Neuroendocrine Briefings are two page articles aimed at:

 - Encouraging science and medical undergraduates into postgraduate study in neuroendocrinology.

 - Generating interest, awareness and topicality in the wider research community, amongst research support providers and interested members of the public.
-Topical Briefings are available open-access via the BSN website.
+Neuroendocrine Briefings are available open-access via the BSN website.

 - Be lively in style but not too lightweight in scientific content and try to appeal to both non-specialist and specialist readers.

 - Emphasise the medical problems or other implications of human interest, show how research is helping, and incorporate recent key experimental findings.